The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 Your digital soul becomes shared property.

-She places a hand on your back and nudges you aside:
+Youâre comparing items.
+She puts a hand on your back and pushes you aside:

 Blocking who?